 Our mentoring program carefully matches participants with trained volunteer mentors who share their interests and experiences.
 Mentors can provide the empathy, guidance and support participants need as they take on the many challenges of reentry.
 Mentor/mentees meet twice a month for a minimum of six months.

-Many GOSO participants seek entry-level positions in the construction and warehousing industries, jobs that often require an OSHA 10-Hour Construction Training Completion Card (OSHA-10).
-GOSO offers the OSHA-10 Training Course in our East Harlem classroom.
+Many GOSO participants seek entry-level positions in the construction and warehousing industries, which often require an OSHA 10-Hour Construction Training Completion Card (OSHA-10).
+GOSO offers the OSHA-10 Training Course at our Education Center three times per year.
 The course introduces students to OSHA policies, procedures and standards, as well as general industry safety and health principles, with special emphasis on areas most hazardous to workers.
-The class is held three times a year.
+Related, we also offer a Scaffolding/Flaggers certificate training course.

-All participants who complete the GOSO GPS to Success are eligible for our paid internship program, GOSO Works.
-Twelve-week internships provide hands-on job experience in a participant’s area of career interest and a small living stipend while he works.
-Our Project Director for the program, Geoffrey Golia, works directly with internship providers to ensure that participants have a challenging work experience, opportunities to learn new job skills, adequate supervision, and professional mentorship.
+All participants who complete the GOSO 2 Week Job-Readiness Curriculum are eligible for our Internship-2-Employment (I2E) program, GOSOWorks.
+Twelve-week internships provide hands-on job experience in a participant’s area of career interest.
+Our Director of GOSOWorks, Geoffrey Golia, works directly with internship providers across NYC to ensure that participants have a challenging work experience, opportunities to learn new job skills, adequate supervision, and professional mentorship.

-Career Managers assist participants in applying for high school equivalency (HSE) classes, college, or vocational schools, and monitor their attendance and performance after they enroll.
+Career Managers assist participants in applying for our on-site high school equivalency (HSE) program (Pathways 2 Graduation funded through the Dept. of Education), college, or vocational schools.
+GOSO staff also monitor their attendance and performance after they enroll.
 GOSO pays application fees, provides MetroCards for transportation, and covers the cost of books.
 GOSO volunteers provide tutoring to participants at all educational levels.

-In collaboration with the DOE, GOSO has established a high school equivalency program at our East Harlem offices.
-Our P2G class makes education more accessible to our participants, and staff members are always available to support our students’ efforts.
+In collaboration with the Department of Education (DOE), GOSO has established a high-school-equivalency program at our East Harlem community office, specifically our Education Center.
+Our Pathways to Graduation (P2G) class makes education more accessible to our participants, and staff members are always available to support our students’ efforts.
 Students receive breakfast, lunch and MetroCards for transportation to and from class.

 The GOSO Education Coordinator works one-on-one with participants with an interest in attending college to help them apply for Federal aid and fill out college applications.
 For students attending our P2G Class, a College Counselor from the Department of Education also provides guidance and assistance for college bound students.